Zhoues/RoboRefer/README.md

 ## 🔥 Updates

+[2025-06-23] 🔥🔥🔥 We release the SFT-trained 2B RoboRefer model and inference code with RefSpatial-Bench evaluation code.

-[2025-06-06] 🔥🔥🔥 RefSpatial-Bench is released on [HF](https://huggingface.co/datasets/BAAI/RefSpatial-Bench).
+[2025-06-06] RefSpatial-Bench is released on [HF](https://huggingface.co/datasets/BAAI/RefSpatial-Bench).
 Let's evaluate your model's spatial referring ability!

 [2025-06-06] RoboRefer is released on [arxiv](https://arxiv.org/abs/2506.04308) and the project page is set up at [here](https://zhoues.github.io/RoboRefer/).